Meet Richard Rekhy who went from a mid-sized accounting firm to becoming the CEO at KPMG India

 After Andersen collapsed globally, it was merged with EY in India and I was there for a very short time.

-In April 2004, I joined KPMG as a Partner heading Risk Consulting as I felt my values are more closely aligned with KPMG.
+In April 2004, I joined KPMG as a Partner heading Risk Consulting as I felt my values were more closely aligned with KPMG.

 KPMG gave me a wide breadth of roles to do and here I got early opportunities to connect with the Global Firm which helped me expand my thinking.
 I got international exposure and started working on global projects and global clients.